AuHau/codex-stalker/README.md

 ### NTFY.sh

-[ntfy.sh](https://ntfy.sh/) is a service for delivery push notifications across all sort of devices.
+[ntfy.sh](https://ntfy.sh/) is a service for delivering push notifications across all sort of devices.
 You can also easily self-host it, if interested.

 To enable this notifier, configure a topic for your notifications with env. variable `NTFY_TOPIC`.